Archive-42/redux-docs/md-docs/normalizing-state-shape.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Operations like "Look up all books by this author", can then be accomplished easily with a single loop over the join table.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Operations like "Look up all books by this author", can then be accomplished easily with a single loop over the join table.
 Given the typical amounts of data in a client application and the speed of Javascript engines, this kind of operation is likely to have sufficiently fast performance for most use cases.

 ## <span id="normalizing-nested-data" class="anchor enhancedAnchor_2LWZ"></span>Normalizing Nested Data<a href="#normalizing-nested-data" class="hash-link" title="Direct link to heading">#</a>

 Because APIs frequently send back data in a nested form, that data needs to be transformed into a normalized shape before it can be included in the state tree.
 The [Normalizr](../../../github.com/paularmstrong/normalizr.html) library is usually used for this task.
 You can define schema types and relations, feed the schema and the response data to Normalizr, and it will output a normalized transformation of the response.
 That output can then be included in an action and used to update the store.
 See the Normalizr documentation for more details on its usage.

 <a href="beyond-combinereducers.html" class="pagination-nav__link"></a>

-Previous

 « Beyond combineReducers